Ceelog/phpdoc-zh/src/ref/gmp.md

 ### 返回值

-Returns array where first element is the integer square root of `a` and the second is the remainder (i.e., the difference between `a` and the first element squared).
+Returns array where first element is the integer square root of `num` and the second is the remainder (i.e., the difference between `num` and the first element squared).

 ### 范例